-"And though men dradden never for to die.
-15483 Yet see men wel by reson douteles That idelnesse is rote of slogardie."

-"Of Sapience, and for hire thewes clere."
-15569

-"And plesant was his absolution.
-222 He was an esy man to give penance."

-"Ther n'as discord, rancour, ne hevinesse 8308 In all the lond, that she ne coude appear

-And wisely bring hem all in hertes ese."-
+"And though men dradden never for to die, Yet see men wel by reson douteles That idelnesse is rote of slogardie."
+15483 " Of Sapience, and for hire thewes clere."
+15569 "And plesant was his absolution.
+He was an esy man to give penance."
+222 "Ther n'as discord, rancour, ne hevinesse In all the lond, that she ne coude appese And wisely bring hem all in hertes ese."- 8308 ry Tales. " Bread 216 Kneden with eisell, strong and egre, And thereto she was leane and megre."- Romaunt of the Rose. f this rote also springeth a seed of grace, wh nich seed is

-Canterbury Tales.

-"Bread Kneden with eisell,† strong and egre, And thereto she was leane and megre."-

-Romaunt of the Rose.

-"Of this rote also springeth a seed of grace, which seed is moder of sikernesse, and this seed is eger and hote."-

-Persones Tale.

-Fet (plural fez) frequently occurs in the sense of feat, for instance.
+\ Fet (plural fez) frequently occurs in the sense of feat, for instance.

 Ki firent livres è escriz Des nobles fez è des bons diz.....
 Roman de Rou.
-11.

-We find in Chaucer fete, in the sense of work, a word evidently derived from fait or fet, as in

-"Not only this Grisildis thurgh here wit Coude all the fete of wifly homlinesse. &c."-Canterbury Tales.
+11. We find in Chaucer fete, in the sense of work, a word evidently derived from fait or fet, as in "Not only this Grisildis thurgh here wit Coude all the fete of wifly homlinesse. &c."-Canterbury Tales.
+8304 Eisell, vinegar.

-Eisell, vinegar.
+‡ Sikernesse, security.

+" () moder

+On the Pronunciation of Certain Words in English.
+77